bentiss/tuhi_old/README.md

       An integer indicating the number of drawings available.
 Drawings are zero-indexed, see GetJSONData().
       Read-only

-  Property: Listening (b)
-      Indicates whether the daemon is currently listening for the device.

-      This property is set to True when a Listen() request initiates the search for device connections.
-When the Listen() request completes upon timeout, the property is set to False.
-      Read-only

-  Method: Listen() -> ()
-      Listen for data from this device.
-This method starts listening for events on the device for an unspecified timeout.
-When the timeout expires, a ListenComplete signal is sent indicating success or error.

-      This function requires the device to be connected and may require some interactivity (e.g. the user may need to press the sync button).

-      When the device connects, the daemon downloads all drawings from the device.
-If successfull, the drawings are deleted from the device.
-The data is held by the daemon in non-persistent storage until the daemon is stopped or we run out of memory, whichever happens earlier.
-Use GetJSONData() to retrieve the data from the daemon.

-      When drawings become available from the device, the DrawingsAvailable property updates to the number of available drawings.

-      When this function is called multiple times, any new data is appended to the existing list of drawings.
-Calling Listen() before a previous call has completed is silently ignored and does not reset the timeout.

-      Returns: 0 on success or a negative errno on failure

   Method: GetJSONData(index: u) -> (s)
       Returns a JSON file with the drawings specified by the index argument.